The two cars are parked face-to-face, ready to jump-start.

 4. Set both transmissions to “Park” (or in gear for manual transmissions)

-5. Engage parking brakes on both cars
+5. Engage the parking brakes on both cars

 6. Turn off all lights, radio, air conditioning, and electronic accessories